sigven/pcgr/docs/getting_started.md

     - installing [Docker on Linux](https://docs.docker.com/engine/installation/linux/)
     - installing [Docker on Mac OS](https://docs.docker.com/engine/installation/mac/)

-  * Check that Docker is running
+  * Check that Docker is running, e.g by typing `docker ps` or `docker images` in your terminal window

   * __IMPORTANT__: The following represent the _minimal_ computing resources that must be assigned to the Docker virtual machine:
      * Memory: 5GB